mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/print-file-base.md

 ---
 title: PrintFileBase class
+description: Base class for Database print files.
+Contains the print file setup information and some output operations.

 ---

 Base class for Database print files.
 Contains the print file setup information and some output operations.